UAE: Bride dies in car accident just weeks after wedding

 In the wake of this tragedy, her family reflected on their grief, expressing their sorrow and disbelief at the sudden turn of events.

-The incident has garnered great attention across the region with multiple charity projects being raised by the community which were closed in hours from being posted for mosques, water wells and orphanages in Reem's memory.
+The incident has garnered great attention across the region.
+Multiple charity projects were raised by the community who donated to mosques, water wells and orphanages in Reem's memory.
+The projects reached their donation goals in a few hours.

-As the community comes to terms with this profound loss, many call for increased awareness and stricter measures to prevent such tragedies on the roads.
+As the community comes to terms with this profound loss, many are calling for increased awareness and stricter measures to prevent such tragedies on the roads.

 Reem's memory will be cherished by those who knew and loved her, and her story serves as a reminder of the the importance of responsible driving.